dtek-projects/dtek-projects/README.md

 - 👋 Hi, I’m @dtek-projects
-- 👀 I’m interested in bioinformatics and machine learning.
+- 👀 I’m interested in bioinformatics, networking and cybersecurity.
 - 🌱 I’m currently learning python, R, command line, Linux, and data analysis.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...